There are almost Eight billion people on the planet and this number is growing rapidly.

-Of all of the environmental challenges facing the planet today overpopulation is one that sometimes slips under the radar.
-Issues like pollution, climate change and water shortages all seem to take precedence, but overpopulation is one of the main contributors to many other environmental issues.
+Issues like pollution, climate change, and water shortages all seem to take precedence, but population growth is one of the main contributors to many other environmental issues.

 Overpopulation will place great demands on resources and land, leading to widespread environmental issues in addition to impacting global economies and standards of living.